 - Endocrine abnormalities:

-- Adrenal insufficiency—or inadequate production of adrenal hormones—can be caused by contain HIV drugs, HIV infection itself, or by opportunistic infections such as CMV and TB that can directly infect and damage the adrenal glands.
+- Adrenal insufficiency—or inadequate production of adrenal hormones—can be caused by contain HIV drugs, the HIV infection itself, or by opportunistic infections such as CMV and TB that can directly infect and damage the adrenal glands.
 Adrenal insufficiency can result in fatigue, chronic weight loss, decreased blood pressure, dizziness, and, ultimately, death.

 - Hypothyroidism is the term for an underactive thyroid gland—which sits inside the bottom of the neck and helps regulate the production of hormones in the body.
 It can cause chornic fatigue and a host of other symptoms including muscle aches, weight gain, dry hair and skin and constipation.
 Tests can help determine if your thyroid is functioning properly.